 The dynamic buyer journey demands that marketing teams focus on the complete customer life cycle, from awareness and consideration to loyalty.
 According to Gartner, 32% of CMOs rank improving the customer experience as a top priority.

-And as the metaverse for business picks up steam, CMOs will also need to focus on creating experiences in digital formats using augmented reality (AR), virtual reality (VR), and mixed reality (MR) technologies.
+As the metaverse for business picks up steam, CMOs will also need to focus on creating experiences in digital formats using augmented reality (AR), virtual reality (VR), and mixed reality (MR) technologies.

 Focusing on cross-channel customer experiences improves B2B technology marketing in a few different ways: